Distal Biceps Tendon Rupture

 - Permanent posterior interosseous nerve palsy following a two-incision distal biceps tendon repair.

 - Proximal radioulnar synostosis after repair of distal biceps brachii rupture by the two-incision technique.
-Report of four cases.
+Report of 4 cases.

 - A comparison of proximal radioulnar synostosis excision after trauma and distal biceps reattachment